afraelizondo/MechaCar_Statistical_Analysis-/README.md

 ## Summary Statistics on Suspension Coils

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+The current manufacturing data meets this design specification for all manufacturing lots in total with a value of 62.29.
+Talking about each lot individually, lot 1 and lot 2 do meet these especifications, while lot 3 doesn't having a variance of 170.29.

 <img width="248" alt="Screen Shot 2023-01-30 at 7 50 31 PM" src="https://user-images.githubusercontent.com/113856917/215639212-bfeef2d5-b9b2-447f-9a41-46f0904cd60c.png">